Singapore’s off-shore islands

 The Story: Last but not least, who could forget Asia’s Favourite Playground?
 Sentosa has had a rich history way before the Japanese Occupation in 1945.
 Today, the country’s most popular island is visited by approximately 20 million people a year and is home to its best beaches, hotels, the Resorts World Sentosa, Universal Studios Singapore and the like.

 Things To Do: At Sentosa, it’s fun at every corner.
 Go sunbathing, swim in the ocean, visit heritage sites, party on a yacht, play golf, ride roller coasters, go to a beach club … and many more!
-“I’ve never been to Sentosa” said no Singaporean ever.
+“I’ve never been to Sentosa,” said no Singaporean ever.
 Many people still have never visited Quayside isle.
 We recommend checking this sweet enclave out.
-It’s like a little ang moh colony.
-The end of our video here has a bit of Quayside Isle.
+It’s like a little expat colony.

 Officially, Singapore has over 60 natural and man-made islands off the mainland!
 Also, did you know that Christmas Island located in the waters north-west of Australia was once owned by Singapore before handing over the sovereignty to Australia in 1957?